Traveling Salesman Problem with a preprocessing method for classical and quantum optimization: Computational study

 \subsection{Quantum hybrid solver experiments}

 Table~\ref{tab:performance-comparison1} presents the computational results obtained from the execution of the proposed model, comparing the performance with and without the CAF preprocessing method.
-For each instance, five independent runs were performed, with a maximum solving time of 10 seconds for run.
+For each instance, five independent runs were performed.